Three-body bound states of two bosons and one impurity in one dimension: introduction

 Our article is organized as follows.
 In Sec.
 II we first introduce our model and then describe the method for solving our three-body problem in details.
-Particularly, we develop some computational techniques to calculate the STM equation by mapping it to a problem solving linear equations which enables us to get the complete phase diagram of the number of three-body bound states in the whole parameter region, which is shown in Sec.
+Particularly, we develop some computational techniques to calculate the STM equation by mapping it to solving linear equations which enables us to get the complete phase diagram of the number of three-body bound states in the whole parameter region, which is shown in Sec.
 III.
-We also present the exact Bethe-ansatz solution of the odd-parity bound state for the limit case of $M/m=0$.
+We also present the exact Bethe-ansatz solution of the odd-parity bound state in the limit case where the impurity is infinitely heavy.
 In Sec.
-IV, the three-body interaction is introduced and we find that the three-body interaction does not always induce one more bound state.
+IV, the three-body interaction is introduced and we show how the mass ratio as well as the ratio of coupling strengths effect the forming of three-body bound state induced by the three-body interaction.
 A summary is given in Sec.
 V.